phitrann/LLMOps/README.md

 6. __README.md__: Hướng dẫn sử dụng dự án, bao gồm cách cài đặt, chạy ứng dụng, và cách triển khai.

+## Models
+- The model used in this project is `microsoft/Phi-3-mini-4k-instruct`.
+Phi-3 Mini is a 3.8B parameters, lightweight, state-of-the-art open model trained with the Phi-3 datasets that includes both synthetic data and the filtered publicly available websites data with a focus on high-quality and reasoning dense properties.

+## Tech Stacks
+- FastAPI: A modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
+- Gradio: A Python library that allows you to quickly create UIs for your machine learning models.
+- Langchain: A Python library that provides components for building conversational AI systems.
+- Ollama: Serving for LLM inference.

 ## Requirements
 ### Prequisites
 1. Clone the repository